5 MIN READ

 Photo Credit: Austin Kaseman

 The 2025 Adaptive Open felt like a coronation of sorts for Popert.
-When we caught up with the golfer after his round of 61 on Monday (an Adaptive Open record by four strokes, which he tied again two days later), he was feeling optimistic but slightly concerned about his right foot.
+When we caught up with the golfer after his round of 61 that Monday (an Adaptive Open record by four strokes, which he tied again two days later), he was feeling optimistic but slightly concerned about his right foot.
 Back in January, he underwent the 12th surgery of his life to help heal a fusion to his big left toe, and the recovery time was more grueling than he anticipated, even in the days leading up to the event.
 The week was, for him, about “Whether or not my foot would be healthy.
 In the practice round, I struggled quite a lot, so I didn't even play a full round.”
 When I asked what he would do to ensure it would feel good throughout the week, he sheepishly added that he needed to “keep the tablets topped up.”

 Kipp Popert swing sequence during the first round of the 2025 U.S. Adaptive Open.
 (Credit: Austin Kaseman)